docelic/amber-introduction/README.md

 # Classes

+Here follow notes on some Amber classes and what they are for.

 ## Amber::Environment

 Once this module is included into your app, it creates variable `@@settings : Settings?`.
-The settings are loaded from `config/environments/`.
+The settings are loaded from `config/environments/` and a default configuration exists as well.

+The config keys are pre-determined.
+The best way to check existing keys is to look up `config/environments/*.yml` (or run `amber encrypt` to see the contents of the `production.yml` file).

-It also adds accessors (relevant excerpts shown):
+It adds the following accessors (relevant excerpts shown):

 ```
 def self.settings; @@settings ||= Loader.new(env.to_s, path).settings